phantomvivek/kratos/README.md

   * replace: Boolean value, in case you don't want to replace constants in "send" string, in case you want to use template variables in a message as is.

 * dataFile: The path to the CSV file to use for data in the messages in tests.
-Do note that if you leave some columns in some rows blank then the replaced variable in "send" will be empty strings
+A connection will use data from only a single row for its `tests`

 * reporter: Kratos always reports to stdout.
 Use "type" as "statsd" to report to statsd as well.
 (Below properties only work if type is "statsd")